 - No beating: you only need to integrate the ingredients well.

 - Sifting: it adds air to the batter.
-And this recipe has baking soda, which can clump during storage and be hard to dissolve once during baking.
+This recipe has baking soda, which can clump during storage and be hard to dissolve once during baking.
 So sifting it is highly recommended.

 The oil and sugar are mixed first, and then the pumpkin puree.